helgadenes/Astrophysics_yachay/README.md

 Arnab Rai Choudhuri: Astrophysics for physicists

+Carroll, Bradley W., and Dale A. Ostlie.
+An Introduction to Modern Astrophysics

 ## Lecture notes

 The slides presented in class are in the folder called slides.
 The slides are mostly based on the book Arnab Rai Choudhuri: Astrophysics for physicists